 Disability discrimination describes treating a disabled employee less favorably due to their disability.
 The EEOC and the Americans with Disabilities Act (ADA) also obligate employers to make reasonable accommodations for disabled employees.
 This includes accommodations like installing a wheelchair ramp or rails.
 These must be installed as long as they would not cause “undue hardship” or significant expense to the employer.

 It is important to understand what qualifies as a disability under the employment laws of the United States and California.
 A person is classified as disabled if he or she fulfills at least one of three possible criteria:

-- Having any mental or physical condition that significantly hinders major life activities, such as speech, mobility, hearing, or learning impairments.
+- Having any mental or physical condition that significantly hinders major life activities.
+This includes speech, mobility, hearing, or learning impairments.

 - Having a history of disability, such as a former cancer patient who is in remission.

 - Having any mental or physical impairment that lasts longer than six months.

 Employers cannot ask questions about a potential employee’s medical history or require a medical exam to qualify for a job.
 Employers cannot ask an employee about the nature of even obvious disabilities.
 The only acceptable questions an employer may ask about a disability are: